Our Team

 Erik Kiviat PhD, Executive Director

-A lifelong resident of the Hudson Valley and a Hudsonia co-founder, Erik has studied the plants and animals of the region for 45 years and has authored or co-authored 80 publications and 200 technical assistance reports on wetland ecology, rare species conservation, habitat ecology, introduced species, the Hudson River, and other subjects.
+A lifelong resident of the Hudson Valley and a Hudsonia co-founder, Erik has studied the plants and animals of the region for 45 years and has authored or co-authored over 80 publications and 200 technical assistance reports on wetland ecology, rare species conservation, habitat ecology, introduced species, the Hudson River, and other subjects.
 Erik is the author of The Northern Shawangunks: An Ecological Survey; and co-author of Urban Biodiversity: The Natural History of the New Jersey Meadowlands.
 He is a certified Professional Wetland Scientist.

 Robert E. Schmidt, PhD, Associate Director